WarshipGirls/WGViewer/tests/README.md

 > pytest tests          # for testing all tests

-## Adding New Tests

-If something frequently failed, then it should be added in pytest.
+- New features should come with corresponding tests